Have Questions?

 717-337-0026

 Pennsylvania Counseling Services has long been dedicated to assisting individuals recovery after a period of drug and alcohol addiction.
-It has been doing this within Gettysburg and in the surrounding communities for quite some time.
+It has been doing this within Gettysburg, Pennsylvania and in the surrounding communities for quite some time.
 Today, Pennsylvania Counseling Services provides services like cognitive/behavior therapy, group therapy, trauma therapy, substance abuse counseling approach, 12-step facilitation approach, contingency management/motivational incentive - all of which represent their treatment philosophy.
 In addition to, Pennsylvania Counseling Services believes that clients need unique and individualized treatment approaches to achieve lasting recovery.
 This is why it offers several programs, like co-occurring mental and substance abuse disorders, legal advocacy, self-help groups, programs for the hearing impaired, social skills development, clients referred from the court/judicial system - among other services listed in the following sections.

 In the same way, Pennsylvania Counseling Services offers short term rehabs, outpatient substance abuse counseling, outpatient detox programs, long term drug treatment, inpatient drug rehab programs and others.
 Further, Pennsylvania Counseling Services has aftercare plans that are designed to help clients maintain their sobriety.
 This alcohol and drug rehab center also uses treatment methods that can help you create both lasting and permanent stability.